Social class in Sri Lanka: Ceylon

-A middle class emerged at this period of a bourgeois people who gained their status by Professions or by Business.
+A middle class emerged during this period of a bourgeois people who gained their status by Professions or by Business.

 Sri Lanka

 The 20th century brought several changes to the social structure.
 By the 1940s when Ceylon gained Independence from the British (in 1948) there were four social groups.
-Upper class made up primary of landowners, the Upper middle class of educated professionals holding traditional jobs such as Lawyers, Doctors, Army officers, Academics, senior Civil Servants and police officers; and merchants.
-The political leaders of the new Dominion of Ceylon came from these to classes.
-Lower middle class made up persons who were educated but held less prestigious, but respected jobs such lower level public servants, policemen, teachers.
+The upper class is made up primarily of landowners, the Upper middle class of educated professionals holding traditional jobs such as Lawyers, Doctors, Army officers, Academics, senior Civil Servants and police officers; and merchants.
+The political leaders of the new Dominion of Ceylon came from these two classes.
+The lower middle class was made up of persons who were educated but held less prestigious, but respected jobs such as lower-level public servants, policemen, and teachers.

-This order changed dramatically in the 1970s due to the land reforms brought on by the government of Sirimavo Bandaranaike who limited private owner ship of land to 50 acre and ownership of private houses to two (later changed), excess land was nationalized along with many industries.
-This rendered the wealthiest who made up the Upper class and Upper middle class who greatly dependent on a secondary income void of their income and with it their power.
-The following the failure of the socialist economic drive of the 1970s the new government of J R Jayewardene open up the counties economy to free market reforms.
+This order changed dramatically in the 1970s due to the land reforms brought on by the government of Sirimavo Bandaranaike who limited private ownership of land to 50 acre and ownership of private houses to two (later changed), excess land was nationalized along with many industries.
+This rendered the wealthiest who made up the Upper class and Upper middle class greatly dependent on a secondary income void of their income and with it their power.
+Following the failure of the socialist economic drive of the 1970s the new government of J R Jayewardene opened up the country's economy to free market reforms.
 This along with the civil war saw major change in the social structure.

-The direct result of the changes of the 1970s and the 1980s was witnessed only at the late 20th century and start of the 21st century.
+The direct result of the changes of the 1970s and the 1980s was witnessed only at the late 20th century and the start of the 21st century.
 Today;